ShubhamRRana/WaterTankerAppv1/REFACTORING_VS_SUPABASE_STRATEGY.md

 This approach minimizes wasted effort while ensuring a clean, maintainable codebase that's ready for production.

 **Current Status:** Phase 1 is complete (100%).
 Phase 2 is complete (100%).
+Phase 3 is in progress - Security Enhancements (Item 1) is complete (100%).
 All services, stores, and data migration infrastructure have been migrated to use Supabase with real-time subscriptions.
 The migration system is ready for use via the admin UI.

 **Next Steps:**
 1. ✅ Complete Phase 1 item 4: Improve Type System ✅ **COMPLETED**